 Q: Is the press capable of polishing?

-Q: What is polishing anyways?
+Q: What is polishing anyway?

 A: Filtration is accomplished in three steps.
-The first step, or roughing step is where we remove the larger and heavier particles like waxes.
-In a second step we remove lighter particles like fats and lipids.
-Finally we remove very fine oils in a third pass called polishing.
+The first step, or roughing step, is where we remove the larger and heavier particles like waxes.
+In a second step, we remove lighter particles like fats and lipids.
+Finally, we remove very fine oils in a third pass called polishing.
 As a reference roughing would be for +20 micron sizes, followed by -20 to +5 micron, finishing with a polish of -5 microns.

 Q: Do you use filter paper on your press?